Line S8 (Milan suburban railway service): Route

 Line S8, a radial route, heads initially in an southwesterly direction from Lecco to Monza.
 From there, it turns south towards Milano Greco Pirelli, and finally south west again, to Milano Porta Garibaldi.

 History

 The route was activated on 14 December 2008, and was initially an hourly regional rail service between its two termini.
 In September 2009, the frequency of services on the route was increased, to bring it up to one service every 30 minutes during rush hour.

 On 13 December 2009, the route was reclassified as the S8 suburban rail line.
-On 22 March 2010, service frequency was increased again, to bring services up to half-hourly intervals from 06:00 to 09:00 and from 12:00 to 22:00 on weekdays.
+On 22 March 2010, service frequency was increased again, to bring services to half-hourly intervals from 05:00 to 11:00 and from 13:00 to 22:00 on weekdays.

+As of 2025, the frequency has been increased to half-hourly from Monday to Saturday, with hourly frequency only from 22:00 to 00:00.
+On Sunday the frequency is hourly.

 Stations

 The stations on the S8 are as follows (the stations with a coloured background are within the municipality of Milan):

 Scheduling

 As of 2012, S8 trains ran hourly between 06:00 and 24:00 Monday to Saturday, with additional services during rush hour in the mornings and evenings.

+As of 2024, S8 trains run every thirty minutes from Monday to Saturday up to late evening, when service becomes hourly; frequency is reduced to one train per hour per direction on Sundays.
+The last two trains of the day usually depart from Milano Centrale instead of Milano Porta Garibaldi, in order to catch passengers arriving with the last long-distance trains.